acm-ndsu/acm-ndsu.github.io/_posts/2020-07-23-meeting-minutes.md

 - Reimbursement money not deposited
 	- Need to discuss with student government

-- Census needs to be completed
+- Annual report needs to be completed

 - Mailing list needs to be fixed